Trousdale, Kansas

 Trousdale is an unincorporated community in Lincoln Township, Edwards County, Kansas, United States.
+It is located along 270th Ave between S Rd and T Rd, approximately nine miles south of Belpre, or 13 miles north of Haviland.

 History

 The community began when a railroad junction was constructed in 1915.
 It is named for a Newton, Kansas resident who owned land in the vicinity.
 At its peak it boasted a bank (which closed during the Depression), Trousdale Grade School and High School, several retail establishments, and two grain elevators.
 A high line was built to the community in 1927 to provide electrical service.

-A post office was opened in Trousdale in 1916, and remained in operation until it was discontinued in 1967.
+A post office was opened in Trousdale in 1916, and remained in operation until it was discontinued and closed in 1967.

-In 2006, the Trousdale Methodist Church, a repair shop/parts store, a grain storage facility, and an unmanned fuel retail outlet were the only businesses in addition to family farming operations that were in Trousdale.
-However, due to the May 4, 2007 tornado, the Methodist Church was destroyed.
-A new church has been built on the site of the original church.
+In 2006, the Trousdale Methodist Church, a repair shop/parts store, a grain storage facility, and an unnamed fuel retail outlet were the only businesses in addition to family farming operations that were in Trousdale, along with some remaining houses.
+As of 2023, there were about eight homes in Trousdale, while the gas station is closed, but it is unclear whether this closing was temporary or permanent.

+2007 Tornado

+On May 4, 2007, a 2.2 mile wide tornado hit Trousdale, soon after an EF5 tornado destroyed Greensburg to the south.
+Much of Trousdale was badly damaged, including the nearby church, which would later be rebuilt.
+The tornado that hit the town would later be rated EF3, though there is speculation that the Trousdale tornado may have been an EF5.

+Education

+The community is served by Macksville USD 351 public school district.